Lecture

 Introduction to Matplotlib for Data Visualization

-Matplotlib is a powerful and widely-used library in Python for creating static, interactive, and animated visualizations.
+Matplotlib is a widely used Python library for creating static, interactive, and animated visualizations.

-It serves as the foundation for other plotting libraries such as Seaborn and Pandas built-in plots, making it essential for anyone working in data analysis or scientific computing.
+It forms the foundation for higher-level tools like Seaborn and Pandas’ built-in plots, making it a must-have skill for anyone in data analysis or scientific research.

 Why Use Matplotlib?

-• Versatile Plotting Options: Supports line charts, bar plots, histograms, pie charts, scatter plots, and more.
+• Versatile plotting options — create line charts, bar plots, histograms, scatter plots, and more

 Key Components of a Plot